-Sleepless No More In Seattle – Later School Start Time Pays Off For Teens
+Sleepless No More In Seattle — Later School Start Time Pays Off For Teens

 The study also found an improvement in grades and a reduction in tardiness and absences.

 Seattle's switch to later start times is still unusual for school districts around the country, where school typically starts around 8 a.m.
-In 2014, the American Academy of Pediatrics issued a policy statement calling on school districts to move start times to 8:30 a.m. or later for middle and high schools so that students can get at least 8½ hours of sleep a night.
-But according to the National Center For Education Statistics, only 17 percent of public middle and high schools including some school districts in Minnesota and Kentucky, start at 8:30 a.m. or later.
+In 2014, the American Academy of Pediatrics issued a policy statement calling on school districts to move start times to 8:30 a.m. or later for middle and high schools so that students can get at least 8 1/2 hours of sleep a night.
+But according to the National Center For Education Statistics, only 17 percent of public middle and high schools, including some school districts in Minnesota and Kentucky, start at 8:30 a.m. or later.

 Getting a little extra sleep in the morning can be vital for teens, explains de la Iglesia.
 Once children reach puberty, their biological clock changes.
 "They fall asleep later than older adults and young kids," he says.